You are here

 My NCBI account and email alerts

 My NCBI is a free account linked to PubMed.
-On the PubMed start page, you can access the registration options via Log in > Sign up, however, there seem to be technical problems at the moment (as of 4/2021).
+On the PubMed start page, you can access the registration options via Log in > Sign up.

 Via Send to > My Bibliography or Send to > Collections, hits can be saved there permanently, see screenshot.